What is lead generation?

 Lead generation is the second step of inbound marketing.
 The first step is to increase awareness around your brand, especially among people who could potentially be interested in your brand.
 For example, if you are selling car insurance, you can increase brand awareness by advertising on blogs related to cars, car insurance, driving license tips, car purchase… If you are a clothing company, you might advertise on fashion-related blogs, so that fashion lovers know the name of your brand, and have it in mind when it comes to buying clothes.
 Basically, the idea is to transform sale leads (who are interested in the type of products you sell) into marketing leads (who are specifically interested in your brand’s products).

 Once you have raised awareness around your brand and attracted potential buyers to your products, you enter the lead generation step.

 A person becomes aware of your brand.
 They are interested and click on a banner, post, or link redirecting to your website, blog, or social media page.
 They get to know your brand, products, and services better, and their interest grows.
 Their interest grows so much that they want to know more or be kept informed.
 They fill a contact form, subscribe to your newsletter, call you… You have a new lead!

 Online lead generation

-Originally, leads would be generated through events (i.e. for a wedding decoration brand, by taking part to a wedding fair).
-At those events, businesses would be in touch with sales leads (people interested in the type of products they sale), that they would then convert into marketing leads (people interested in their products).
-With the development of internet, the concept remains the same, but the channels have evolved.
+Originally, leads would be generated through events (i.e. for a wedding decoration brand, by taking part in a wedding fair).
+At those events, businesses would be in touch with sales leads (people interested in the type of products they sell), which they would then convert into marketing leads (people interested in their products).
+With the development of the internet, the concept remains the same, but the channels have evolved.
 You can find your audience and raise brand awareness through different online channels such as search engines, blogs, social media, online advertising…

 Attract more leads through the internet